History Week: Pop!

 How did popular culture make sense of the social change of the 1970s?
 Was the popularity of the ocker a reaction to the women’s movement?
 And how did popular histories on film and television contribute to this cultural contest?

 The History Council of NSW is proud to announce its popular Annual History Lecture will be delivered by Associate Professor Michelle Arrow (Macquarie University).
-Join us for history, networking, drinks, nibbles!
+Join us for history and nibbles!

-The Annual History Lecture is supported by Arts NSW, Sydney Living Museums and De Bortoli Wines.
+The Annual History Lecture is supported by Create NSW, Sydney Living Museums and De Bortoli Wines.

 When: 6-9pm, Tuesday 5 September 2017